hcp-uw/docs/docs/tech/info/databases.md

 Neon is a serverless, fully managed PostgreSQL service with modern developer-friendly features such as branching, bottomless storage, and on-demand auto-scaling.
 It optimizes developer productivity along with cost-effectiveness by only charging for its actual use.

+#### Cloudflare D1

+Cloudflare Durable Objects (D1) is a unique distributed database service that leverages SQLite, a serverless, self-contained database system.
+The standout feature of D1 lies in its global distribution all the way to edge servers, making it an edge-native database.
+This edge-oriented distribution offers lower latencies by bringing data closer to users, resulting in quick data retrieval and optimal performance.

 ## Database Selection Guidance